porrey/Solar-Calculator/README.md

 ***This branch and all previous releases are under the Microsoft Reciprocal License.
-All newer version found in the master branch have been changed the GPL v3.***
+All newer version found in the master branch have been changed to LGPL v3.***

 [![Build Status](https://travis-ci.com/porrey/Solar-Calculator.svg?branch=master)](https://travis-ci.com/porrey/Solar-Calculator)